basisjs/basisjs-tools-instrumenter/README.md

 //# sourceMappingURL=data:application/json;charset=utf-8;base64,eyJ2ZXJzaW9uIjozLCJzZWN0aW9ucyI6…AxLFxuICBiYXI6IGZ1bmN0aW9uKCl7XG4gICAgcmV0dXJuIDEyMztcbiAgfVxufTsiXX19XX0=
 ```

-As you can see, some expressions was wrapped by function `$loc_h8tz9yd7` (it's name by default, but you can set name via `registratorName` function).
+As you can see, some expressions was wrapped by function `$devinfo` (it's name by default, but you can set name via `registratorName` function).
 This function returns first argument as is.
 But also associates (attach) second argument (meta info) to first argument. `WeakMap` is used for this.

 Meta info contains infomation about range in source wrapped expression in source (`loc` property).
 It also could store some additional infomation like map of object value ranges for object literals.